HaugrNet/eds/README.md

 milestones still pending, for details, see milestones in GitHub.
 The original goal for releasing the final 1.0 was on December 31st, 2017.
-However, as the OpenJDK will [include unlimited strength cryptography](https://bugs.openjdk.java.net/browse/JDK-8170157) as of Java 8u162, to be released on [January 16th, 2018](http://www.oracle.com/technetwork/java/javase/8u152-relnotes-3850503.html).
+However, as the OpenJDK will [include unlimited strength cryptography](https://bugs.openjdk.java.net/browse/JDK-8170157) as of Java 8u162, to be released on [January 16th, 2018](http://www.oracle.com/technetwork/java/javase/8u152-relnotes-3850503.html) the release of CWS 1.0 has been postponed until January 31st, 2018.

 - [0.6](https://javadog.io/downloads/cws-0.6.1.tgz) - Released November 17th, 2017; Code Completion Release
 - 0.7 - Scheduled for December, 2017; Documentation Release
 - 0.8 - Scheduled for December, 2017; REST Release
-- 0.9 - Scheduled for December, 2017; Auditing & Review Release
+- 0.9 - Scheduled for January, 2018; Auditing & Review Release
 - 1.0 - Scheduled for January 31st, 2018; Final 1.0 Release

 # Software License